Hamiltonian cycles for the square of the augmentation graphs and Gray codes for restricted permutations and ascent sequences: A Hamiltonian cycle for the square of the augmentation graph

 {\rm (L2)} $d_{G(n)}(\boldsymbol{\epsilon}_{i}, \boldsymbol{\epsilon}_{i+1}) \le 2$ for $1 \le i \le 2^{n} - 1$;

-{\rm (L3)} if $d_{G(n)}(\boldsymbol{\epsilon}_{i}, \boldsymbol{\epsilon}_{i+1}) = 2$, then $d_{G(n)}(\boldsymbol{\epsilon}_{i-1}, \boldsymbol{\epsilon}_{i}) = d_{G(n)}(\boldsymbol{\epsilon}_{i+1}, \boldsymbol{\epsilon}_{i+2}) = 1$ for $2 \le i \le 2^{n} - 1$.
+{\rm (L3)} if $d_{G(n)}(\boldsymbol{\epsilon}_{i}, \boldsymbol{\epsilon}_{i+1}) = 2$, then $d_{G(n)}(\boldsymbol{\epsilon}_{i-1}, \boldsymbol{\epsilon}_{i}) = d_{G(n)}(\boldsymbol{\epsilon}_{i+1}, \boldsymbol{\epsilon}_{i+2}) = 1$ for $2 \le i \le 2^{n} - 2$.

-In other words, there is a listing which starts from $ 00 \cdots 0$ and ends at $11 \cdots 1$ such that every distance of successive elements is $1$ or $2$, which is {\rm (L2)}, and distance $2$ jumps do not appear consecutively, which is {\rm L(3)}.
+In other words, there is a listing which starts from $ 00 \cdots 0$ and ends at $100 \cdots 0$ such that every distance of successive elements is at most $2$ and distance $2$ jumps do not appear consecutively.

 \end{theorem}